umarhassan-mitodl/21m.011-fall-2024/content/pages/week-4-lecture-4-more-music-from-the-renaissance.md

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

-Now listen to how Dufay uses this tune as the basis for his “Kyrie”: Performed by the Hilliard Ensemble [\[Listen on YouTube\]](https://www.youtube.com/watch?v=CnJse-D_AzM)
+Now listen to how Dufay uses this tune as the basis for his “Kyrie”: Performed by the Hilliard Ensemble {{% resource_link "a8acc19d-9bb5-49ed-9df6-a0dbc430453a" "[Listen on YouTube]" %}}

 Here is the text and translation: